JEWISH CULTURAL HISTORY, MA

 What will I learn?

-The MA degree course in Jewish Cultural History is a diverse, interdisciplinary course, which deals with the religion, literature and history of Jewishness from antiquity to the present.
-The main fields are Jewish traditional literature, Yiddish and German-Jewish literature of the 19th and 20th centuries, research on antisemitism and the holocaust, and language courses in Modern Hebrew and Yiddish over a span of three semesters each.
-The aim of the course is to acquire knowledge of and analytical competences in Jewish culture and identities of the various eras and regions.
-Behind this, there are socio-political questions regarding political and religious identities, integration and migration, as well as antisemitism, the politics of memory and discrimination.
-Graduates are able to grasp Jewish cultural history as an important constituent of European culture and identity.
+The MA program in Jewish Cultural History is a diverse, interdisciplinary program, which deals with Jewish culture, history, and religion from antiquity to the present.
+The main fields are Jewish traditional literature, Yiddish and German-Jewish literature of the 19th and 20th centuries, research on antisemitism and the Holocaust, and language courses in Modern Hebrew and Yiddish that must be taken over a span of three semesters each.
+The aim of the program is the acquisition of knowledge and analytical competences in Jewish culture and identities in various societal contexts, eras, and regions.
+The master’s program enables students to understand Jewish cultural history as a component of European culture and identity.

 What makes Salzburg so special as a place to study?

-The specific approach of the MA degree course in Jewish Cultural History at the University of Salzburg lies in its interdisciplinary integration of Jewish Studies and other questions and research fields of cultural studies.
-A combination with the MA degree course in Religious Studies is possible.
-Partial scholarships for abroad language courses in Hebrew and Yiddish can be awarded.
+The specific approach of the Master’s program in Jewish Cultural History at the University of Salzburg lies in its interdisciplinary networking of Jewish Studies with other research fields of cultural studies.
+A combination with the MA program in Religious Studies is possible.
+Partial scholarships for language courses abroad in Hebrew and Yiddish can be awarded.
 Participating in various summer courses (for example, at the European Summer University for Jewish Studies in Hohenems) is also possible.

 Which career opportunities do I have?